Dutch Reformed Church in South Africa (NGK): Recent history

-The Church supported apartheid and in 1982 was expelled from the World Alliance of Reformed Churches which declared apartheid to be a sin.
+The Church initially supported apartheid and as a result in 1982 was expelled from the World Alliance of Reformed Churches which declared apartheid to be a sin.
 In 1986 during the General Synod the church changed its stance on apartheid and opened its doors to people of all races (the Andrew Murray ministry within the Dutch Reformed Church, since its inception, had its doors open to people of different cultural backgrounds and ethnicities).
 After various processes the Church has been accepted back into the World Alliance of Reformed Churches.

 In recent years, there have been efforts at reuniting the various branches of South Africa's Dutch Reformed tradition.
-From 6 to 8 November 2006, 127 representatives of the GK, the Uniting Reformed Church and the Dutch Reformed Church met at Achterbergh near Krugersdorp to discuss the reunification and how this can be realized.
+From 6 to 8 November 2006, 127 representatives of the GK, the Uniting Reformed Church and the Dutch Reformed Church met at Achterbergh near Krugersdorp to discuss the reunification and how this can be realised.
 The Dutch Reformed Churches Union Act Repeal Act, 2008 of the Parliament of South Africa has one of its objectives as to "remove obstacles in the unification process of the Verenigende Gereformeerde Kerk, Reformed Church of Africa and the Dutch Reformed Churches without legislative intervention".